 RSSI guide

-Quick answer: for most homes, aim for about -67 dBm or better in the places you care about (office, bedrooms, living room).
-Worse than about -72 dBm often behaves like a dead zone.
+Quick answer: for most homes, aim for about -67 dBm or better in offices, bedrooms, and living rooms.
+Around -70 dBm is borderline; worse than about -72 dBm often behaves like a Wi‑Fi dead zone.

 RSSI is a rough measurement of Wi‑Fi signal strength.
 It’s usually shown as a negative number (dBm).
 Closer to 0 is stronger.
 This is the fastest way to stop guessing about dead zones.